-- Samuel Cherington.
-Baptised 9 January 1741 at Berkeley, son of Samuel Cherington of Wanswell Court
+- Charles Cherington.
+Baptised 9 January 1741 at Berkeley, son of Samuel Cherington of Wanswell Court.
+Were they twins?

-but only the one son Thomas Cherington is believed to have survived into adulthood.
+Only the one son, Thomas Cherington, is believed to have survived into adulthood.

-Samuel Cherington of Hamsfield died on 4 February 1768 and was buried at Berkeley.
+Samuel Cherington of Hamsfield died on 4 February 1768 and was buried at Berkeley on 7 February 1768.